 (2) If the property is in violation of any such code, ordinance or rule, and if the applicant has received such written notice of any such violation, the applicant shall submit to the association a detailed plan that indicates the manner and estimated period of time in which such violations will be corrected.
 In no case will the association provide coverage unless the necessary repairs are to commence within thirty days following the date of the application.
 If the association is satisfied that the violations are subject to correction within a reasonable period of time and that the applicant otherwise meets the requirements of section 3929.44 of the Revised Code, it may cause a policy or binder of basic property insurance to be issued to the applicant on the condition that the plan be implemented on schedule and that the property be reinspected.

 (3) The association is under no obligation to issue basic property insurance or homeowners insurance to any person, unless that person and his or her property would be insurable in the normal insurance market, and such property, except for its location, would constitute an insurable risk in accordance with reasonable underwriting standards.
 The association, in determining whether the property is insurable, shall give no consideration to the condition of surrounding property or properties, where such condition is not within the control of the applicant.

-(4) If a risk is accepted by the association, it shall deliver a policy or binder to the licensed agent, or if none, to the applicant, upon payment of the premium to the association.
+(4) If a risk is accepted by the association, it shall deliver a policy or binder to the applicant and if applicable, the licensed insurance agent, upon payment of the premium to the association.
 The association shall pay the authorized commission to the licensed agent as designated by the applicant.
 The association shall not pay commission to a nonresident agent.
 The association may pay commission to a licensed nonresident business entity agent for assistance provided by an individual resident agent affiliated with that nonresident business entity agent.